Get Flu Shots?

 General hygiene is to be emphasized with all employees.
 Frequent hand washing with soap and water or use of an alcohol-based hand cleaner is to be facilitated, especially after coughing or sneezing.
 Employers should have hand washing stations and alcohol-based hand sanitizers available liberally throughout the workplace.
 Communal surfaces in the workplace, e.g., countertops, doorknobs and workstations, are to be cleaned frequently

 Employers should consider alternative work arrangements, e.g., telecommuting for workers who may be at higher risk for contracting the disease or suffering more serious effects.
-The H1N1 flu is still present and is particularly severe for pregnant women, young people and those with existing health problems, including diabetes, asthma and chronic heart disease.
+The influenza virus is particularly severe for pregnant women, young people and those with existing health problems, including diabetes, asthma and chronic heart disease.

 During periods when the common cold and flu (viral influenza) appear to be epidemic, the economic sufferings of smaller employers can be extreme.
 Is there an immunization available to protect the owner/manager of the emerging business and the entrepreneur against this malady?
 Indeed, there are remedies to alleviate some of the harsher effects of this kind of absenteeism.